lucapette/website/content/writing/my-programming-principles.md

 I now have a basic map I can use to orient myself.
 I often repeat the process a few times before I start making any change.

-### Facts > Assumptions TODO
+### Facts > Assumptions

 This principle reminds of me of something I like to say:

 > Common sense is not so common

-I mean, it is just common sense that facts are much more relevant that assumptions.
-That's true in general, it's not even a programming thing.
-Still, I've been bitten by the wrong assumption (sometimes, I probably deserved it, more than one) many times.
+It is just common sense that facts are much more relevant that assumptions, isn't it?
+Well, I've been bitten by the wrong assumption (sometimes, I probably deserved it, more than one) many many times.
+Most of the bugs I fixed in my life were children of miscommunication.
+That's nothing more than two parties assuming what something means without fact-checking they agree.
+Fixing a bug is aligning the code with the facts.
+It's not a coincidence I'm mentioning bugs right now.

-- debugging (gather facts about behaviour)
-- perf improvement (measure, don’t guess)
+This principle is my guide when debugging code.
+The process is this:
+I read the code.
+I know there's a bug there.
+If I can't find it by just reading it, this principle comes to rescue: somewhere in the list of facts I know about this piece of code there's at least one item I'm calling fact but it's an assumption instead.
+I move one abstraction layer so to speak.
+I start debugging my facts which can have two outcomes:

+- I find the fake fact.
+That oftens means I also found the bug.
+Especially when I was the author of the code I'm reading.
+It's kind of obvious in a way.
+The bug was there precisely because I thought the code I wrote did X while in reality it did Y.
+- All the facts are true.
+I have to expand the search.
+The bug is a little outside of the current scope of my search.

+I apply this principle to performance improvement as well.
+Early in my career, I had the tendency to guess which part of, say, an endpoint was slow.
+Sometimes I even changed some code without measuring anything.
+When I think about it now, it makes me smile "oh how young I was back then!".
+The guessing game was stimulating but I had to abandon it because the facts (ah!) were showing me it was a waste of time.
+I was wrong pretty often but not only that, I also often found the results of my benchmarks so counter-intuitive I could only conclude that the best approach is to measure everything.
+I don't even ask myself any more which part may be slow now.
+After all, measuring is all about the facts.

 ## Starting from scratch